cassandraonal/cassandraonal/README.md

 ### Flushing Tech Meetup at Queens College
 *June 2025*
 - Conducted penetration testing simulation using **Nmap** and **VirtualBox** to exploit open ports
 - Collaborated and learned from peers while expanding my professional network
+- Member of the Phi Theta Kappa Honor Society

 ## 💼 Work Experience